JennEYoon/learn-mldl/CS231n/books/README.md

-#  Books uses as reference for CS 231n Stanford 2019 Class
+#  Books & External Resources for CS 231n Stanford 2019 Class

 To Upload